explainers-by-googlers/cross-origin-storage/README.md

 ### File Storage Process

 The **COS** API will be available through `navigator.crossOriginStorage`.
 Files will be stored and retrieved using their hashes, ensuring that each file is uniquely identified.
-A human-readable needs to be provided for permission management of files.
+A human-readable name needs to be provided for permission management of files.

 #### Storing a file